Say goodbye to your free time for the next six months.

 Another silly terraformer trick involves lowering the terrain between you and another faction to cut them off on an island away from you, or doing so within their territory to drown any colonies that don't have Pressure Domes.
 This is because all terrain below sea level is assumed to be a lake or ocean basin.

-Glass Cannon: Any unit with a high attack rating and a low defense rating becomes this, but there's also an in-universe version of it with the Mind Worms.
+Glass Cannon: Any unit with a high attack rating and a low defense rating becomes this (and the Unit cost system makes those units a lot cheaper to build), but there's also an in-universe version of it with the Mind Worms.
 They can chew through armor like paper, yet their squishy bodies die easily to conventional weapons.
 The real threat is the terror they instill in their victims.
 Battles with them thus revolve around morale and mental combat.
 If your guys are more experienced and mentally tougher, they can keep it together long enough to blow away the worms, but if they're green cadets, they'll panic and die quickly even if they're in a diamond-hard hovertank.

 Global Warming: Building on high land and trying to drown your rivals by inducing global warming is a viable strategy, so long as they haven't built Pressure Domes yet.
 On the flip side, you can choose to induce global cooling, lower the sea levels and get more land.